-As shown in Commands 5.3, SPSS has a specific command for carrying out the binomial test.
+As shown in Commands 5.3, SPSS and R have a specific command for carrying out the binomial test.
 SPSS uses the normal approximation with continuity correction for n > 25.
+R uses a similar procedure.
 In order to perform the binomial test with STATISTICA or MATLAB, one uses the single sample t test command.